Manuel Curado: Philosophical thought

 The most original philosophical thought of this philosopher is concerned with the relations between believers and the object of their faith or religious belief.
 The argument is developed in two ways.
 The relationship between the believer and God must be based on the assumption that God exists.
 However, this assumption does not imply necessarily the love of God or the respect of God.
 The relationship between God and humans is conceived in unique ways.
 Manuel Curado sees God as an object in the world, alongside predators against whom humans fought in their evolutionary past, along with the physical objects of nature, alongside the preternatural objects (inexplicable situations that occur rarely in history, like anomalies or lights in the sky) and alongside supernatural beings or objects (represented in many literary, religious, philosophical and testimonial ways from the very beginning of civilization).
 The philosopher's thesis is that humans are rivals or enemies of God and of all other beings that exist in the physical, preternatural and supernatural worlds.
 The most important point of his argument is the notion of interest.
 His essays often formulate this question: what is the true interest of human beings?
 Is it only the understanding of the world?
 It is being loved by a celestial father?
 Is it the search for meaning?
 Is it to survive in a hostile world?
-Or is it to invent themselves, dominating all other beings, including, of course, hypothetic supernatural beings?
+Or is it to invent themselves, dominating all other beings, including, of course, hypothetical supernatural beings?